Sgsween/Easytip/README.md

 Easytip
 =======

-jQuery Plugin to add a hover tooltip to any element.
+jQuery Plugin to add a hover tooltip to an element.
+Supports tips on the left, right, above, below, and overlay of the target element.

 Example:
 HTML: